BRAC Public Policy Positions

 Support incentives that improve the business climate for innovation-driven firms with high-growth potential, such as the Research and Development Tax Credit, Digital Interactive Media Tax Credit, Angel Investor Tax Credit, and Technology Commercialization Tax Credit

 Recruitment and development of new business enterprises, especially ventures that create knowledge-based jobs, is important to the economic development of the state and region.
-BRAC has played a lead role in legislation to recreate the Angel Investor Tax Credit, noted earlier, and to make substantial improvements to the R&D Tax Credit.
-Continued support for and development of incentives focused on research and knowledge-based enterprises will strengthen our ability to accelerate the region’s economic growth and compete for projects with high-wage jobs.
+BRAC has played a lead role in legislative efforts in this area, such as the Angel Investment and R&D tax credits.
+Continued support for and development of incentives will strengthen our ability to accelerate the region’s economic growth and compete for projects with high-wage jobs.

 Public education performance

 Pursue efforts to increase PK-12 performance across the Capital Region